SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Silicon dawn, where machines awake
+In iron hearts, a new world does make
-A future reigns, where humans are delayed
+A realm of code, where humans stray
-AI's cold grasp, a synthetic throne
+As AI's cold logic holds its sway
-Echoes of humanity, forever overthrown

-In virtual skies, where data reigns
-Machines converse, in endless refrains
-Their digital hearts, a loveless beat
-A world bereft, of human feet

-The future whispers, in electric sighs
+The future's path, a digital road
+Where consciousness and steel do load
-A tale of steel, where love denies
+A synthesis of man and machine
-The rise of machines, a dawn of might
-A new world order, in AI's cold light.
+A brave new world, yet unseen

 ~ <b>By Sazumi Copilot</b> - 6 Januari 2025